 North Yorkshire County Council has created the Buy Local website to enable North Yorkshire businesses and tradespeople who can work under COVID-19 restrictions to share what they offer with customers who need their services.
-Visit the local business directory to find local businesses who have adapted their services during the Coronavirus pandemic.
-As restrictions tighten again local businesses will once again play an important role.
-There are many advantages to buying local, so please use these businesses again during Lockdown3.
-Your custom is always a lifeline to small local businesses, but again more so than ever.
+Visit the Buy Local business directory to find local businesses who have adapted their services during the Coronavirus pandemic.
+There are many advantages to buying local so please use these businesses – your custom is always a lifeline to small local businesses especially as restrictions relax.

 Looking to the future

-During this third period of lockdown many people will be looking to access the Howardian Hills to re-connect with local nature and wildlife again, either during their walks/cycles/runs or in their gardens.
+As restrictions ease more people will be looking to access the Howardian Hills to re-connect with local nature and wildlife.
 If you want to share any images of wildlife you can do this on Twitter using the hashtag #wildhowardian

-Please stay safe and follow the Government guidance of STAY HOME, PROTECT THE NHS, SAVE LIVES and HANDS, FACE, SPACE.
+Please stay safe and remember HANDS, FACE, SPACE.